 E-mail lottery scams are actually a variety of advance fee fraud.
 They really don’t have anything to do with lotteries per se — lotteries are just an easy hook the con artists use to try to catch suckers (you).
 There are legitimate online lotteries, and the scammers often use the names of these legitimate businesses in their messages.
 But that doesn’t mean there’s any connection between the scammers and the legitimate businesses: anyone can use a fake name or pretend to represent a company they have nothing to do with.
 The basic rule to remember is: if you didn’t enter, you can’t win.
 No legitimate online lottery awards prizes to people who haven’t entered its contest.

-All advance fee frauds, such as lottery scams and the (in)famous “Nigerian” 4-1-9 scams, promise a huge return of money, if only you’ll advance a small amount to release the trapped funds.
+All advance fee frauds, such as lottery scams and the (in)famous “Nigerian” 4-1-9 scams, follow a similar format: they promise a huge return of money, if only you’ll advance a small amount to release the trapped funds.